andrew-d/socks/README.md

 `my-laptop`, you can use the address `localhost:8000` as a SOCKS proxy, and it will properly forward traffic back over the SSH connection and out of the SOCKS proxy as normal.

+## Building

+    GO15VENDOREXPERIMENT=1 go build -v .

+I have successfully used this program on all of Linux, OS X, and Windows.